-Westland is an entire region of New Zealand, but even so it only has a population of about 8000.
+The West Coast is an entire region of New Zealand, but even so it only has a population of about 8000.
 It occupies much of the west of the South Island between the Southern Alps and the sea, but that’s the problem – it’s very long and thin, hard to get to, and it rains a lot of the time.
-And while a ‘rural retreat’ may seem idyllic, most of this place is beyond ‘retreat’ and it’s all a bit disappointing.
-I’ll concede that when the sun does come out (I saw it in 2000) it’s pleasant, though even then the sunny beaches are only the same as everywhere else in New Zealand.
+And while a ‘rural retreat’ may seem idyllic, most of this region is beyond ‘retreat’ and is just ‘remote’.
+And very, very wet.

 It’s the same in Fiordland (Doubtful Sound, Milford Sound, etc) but Fiordland is even more remote and has no population at all; the slightly odd thing here is the pretence that this is a great place to live when in fact it isn’t.